×

 When we asked people living in Taiwan about recreational activities, they mentioned:

 "In Taiwan, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports centers.
 Parks are a popular destination for locals and tourists alike, offering a variety of activities such as walking, jogging, and picnicking.
 Beaches are also a popular destination, with many offering swimming, snorkeling, and other water sports.
 Sports centers are also popular, offering a variety of activities such as basketball, badminton, and tennis.
-Additionally, Taiwan is home to a number of amusement parks, offering roller coasters, water slides, and other attractions," wrote one expat living in Taiwan.
+Additionally, Taiwan is home to a number of amusement parks, offering roller coasters, water slides, and other attractions," commented one expat living in Taiwan.

 What is the weather like in Taiwan?